fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 03.md

 #### First Concept

 We brainstormed on the rough design and came up with a solution that should be feasible on the technical side.
 We then refined our idea to a more user friendly and convenient concept.
-We drew some first sketches on what the device could look like and then created storyboards with a short descriptions of the use cases explaining the functionality.
+We drew some first sketches on what the device could look like and then created storyboards with a short description of the use cases explaining the functionality.
 We also wrote down the requirements.

 #### Sketches